While graphics chip maker

 ATI announced last month

-in its business strategy.
+a major change in its business strategy.
 Until recently, the company focused on developing its own graphics hardware and manufacturing its own graphics cards.
 In late May, ATI announced plans to sell its graphics chips and license its board and driver designs to other manufacturers, adopting a similar strategy to competitor Nvidia.
 ATI still plans to continue its lucrative OEM business.

 Accordingly, ATI expects revenues to decline in the fourth quarter as it transitions to the new strategy.
 ATI expects gross margins to improve in the fourth quarter, however.
 ATI still hopes to break-even in Q4, with profitability expected in 2002.
 ATI admits its rosy forecast is somewhat dependent on an as-yet imaginary recovery in the slumping PC market, but the company also said by then it will also be receiving royalty revenues from Nintendo’s GameCube video game console, which uses an ATI-derived graphics subsystem.
 The GameCube will be sold in Japan and North America later this fall.